DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorboard.md

 ### Configure Custom Logs

-In addition to logs for training and validation datasets, you can also record other custom log content such as learning rate, gradient distribution, etc. Here is a sample code snippet:
+In addition to logs for training and validation datasets, you can also record other custom log content such as learning rate and gradient distribution.
+Here is a sample code snippet:

 ```python
 # Record custom logs